Hatch apologizes to McCain for slamming his no-Trump funeral plans

 Sen. Orrin Hatch, who called it "ridiculous" that Sen. John McCain would not want President Donald Trump to attend his funeral, apologized to his ailing GOP colleague Tuesday for the off-the-cuff remark.

-Hatch, a Utah Republican, sent a private apology letter to his Arizona colleague, Hatch's office confirmed.
+Hatch, a Utah Republican, sent a private apology letter to McCain, Hatch's office confirmed.
 News of the apology was first reported by The Washington Post.

 "I felt badly, I had spoken out of turn," Hatch said.
 "I shouldn't have said what I said."